-1. Industrial and Instrumental Period (200-year Array): The broad goal of an array of ice core records spanning the industrial (last 200 years) and instrumental (last 100 years) period is to establish ice core records of human impacts on the climate, cryosphere and atmosphere, study modern surface processes, and calibrate models and remote sensing data with in situ data.
+1. Industrial and Instrumental Period: Spatially distributed evidence from ice cores spanning the industrial (last 200 years) and instrumental (last 100 years) period is needed to establish ice core records of human impacts on the climate, cryosphere and atmosphere, study modern surface processes, and calibrate models and remote sensing data with in situ data.
 As shallow ice cores (generally <200 m), these records are relatively easy to recover and consequently more records can be collected to evaluate spatial patterns of change.

 Over the past 200 years, human activities have had significant impact on atmospheric composition and climate, yet the impacts in polar and remote high-latitude and high-elevation regions are not fully understood.
-Shallow ice coring programs have been, and will continue to be done through individual or small-group projects at targeted sites (e.g., ice coring in mid-latitude temperate glaciers or in selected areas of Antarctica and the Arctic such as Summit Greenland, Disko Bay, and Law Dome) and internationally coordinated scientific traverses (e.g., International Trans-Antarctic Science Expedition, Norwegian-U.S. Scientific Traverse of

-East Antarctica).
-While shallow coring has been done in several locations, more cores are needed to understand whether observed patterns are regional, hemispheric, or global.
+Shallow ice coring programs have been, and will continue to be done through individual or small-group projects at targeted sites (e.g., ice coring in mid-latitude temperate glaciers or in selected areas of Antarctica and the Arctic such as Summit Greenland, Disko Bay, and Law Dome) and internationally coordinated scientific traverses (e.g., International Trans-Antarctic Science Expedition, Norwegian-U.S. Scientific Traverse of East Antarctica).
+While shallow coring has been done in several locations, more cores are needed in order to understand whether observed patterns are regional, hemispheric, or global.
 Through a combination of over-snow science traverses and coordinated individual site efforts, an extensive array of relatively easy-to-recover ice core records, driven by individual and group proposals, is a mainstay of the ice coring community with the following objectives: